dragosbas/codeCoolShop/README.md

 <a href="https://proman-codecool-rng.herokuapp.com/">Turnaround shop</a>

-An online shop build using Java servlet technology
+An online shop build using Java servlet technology.
+The program features dual a dual persistence system that can be changed at runtime by an administrator.

 <hr>